2.11 PRECONSTRUCTION CONFERENCE

 n County or City Costs

 Haul road restoration or maintenance work done by a county or city should also be on a force account basis.
 Force account sheets should be maintained with project records.
-Payment to county or city is by external voucher with an approved Change Order attached as the authorizing document.
+Payment to county or city is by external voucher with an approved contract modification attached as the authorizing document.

 n DOT Maintenance Costs